IT-forward/js-fn-rock-paper-scissors/README.md

 Now you should be able to run test scripts by running `yarn test` in Git Bash.
 If you haven't started coding, it should show you all red failures.
 After you successfully finish the project you should see all green test passes :).

 You have another way of running tests: `yarn watch`.
 It will listen to your code changes and run tests every time you modify it.
+If you want to exit this process just type `q`.
+For other info, read the information on the screen.